JargeZ/au-open-banking-client/README.md

 ---
 ### ⚠️ DRAFT warning
 ### This project is a work in progress and is not yet ready for use.
+This project will probably not be maintained, but serves as a basis for creating extensible abstract clients based on openapi

 ### Usage
 You can use endpoints directly